What is a UCC Filing and How Does it Affect Your Business?

 - Before applying for a loan, check to see if your business has any active UCC-1 filings.

-- It’s the lender’s responsibility to terminate the UCC filing when you’ve paid off your loan.
+- It’s the lender’s responsibility to terminate all UCCs after you’ve paid off your loan.
 Be sure to request that they terminate the lien and file a UCC-3 form.

 It’s always smart to keep up with any UCC-1 filings against your business.
 You want to be aware of anything that could affect securing the financing you may need now or in the future.